 Cara Macksoud, FBS® is the CEO of Money Habitudes.
 She completed the Financial Therapy Graduate Certificate at Kansas State University and holds a BS in Finance from NYU Stern School of Business.
 She is a Certified Financial Behavior Specialist® and a member of the Financial Therapy Association where she serves on their business development committee.
 She is also a member of the Association of Financial Counseling and Planning Education (AFCPE) and is an AFC candidate.

 Prior to joining Money Habitudes, Cara was the CFO/COO for The Animation Project, an incentivized workforce development program for at-risk youth.
-Before her time in the nonprofit sector, Cara was an ETF trader for 12 years and, at the time, the youngest female to be given a trading seat on the floor of the NYSE.
+Before her time in the nonprofit sector, Cara was an ETF trader for 12 years and, at the time, the youngest female to earn a trading seat on the floor of the NYSE.

 Cara is the founder of Bank Roll’d, a financial literacy non-profit on a mission to provide education and mentorship to unbanked people who are being left out of the banking system.